 Brazil cracks down on coffee firms for alleged tax fraud

-SAO PAULO, March 16 (Reuters) - Brazilian authorities launched raids and issued multiple arrest warrants as part of a probe to crack down on coffee industry companies accused of evading taxes, according to a statement from prosecutors in the state of Minas Gerais on Tuesday.
+SAO PAULO, March 16 (Reuters) - Brazilian authorities launched raids and issued multiple arrest warrants as part of a probe to crack down on coffee industry companies accused of evading taxes, according to prosecutors in the state of Minas Gerais on Tuesday.

-Large coffee wholesalers and brokers in Paraná are allegedly implicated in the scam, as well as logistics firms and Paraná-based coffee roasters with nationwide operations, the statement said without naming any of the suspects.
+Coffee cooperatives, wholesalers, coffee brokers and roasters in four Brazilian states took part in the scam, the Minas Gerais prosecutors office said in a statement, adding that their actions avoided tax collection in a total value of 1 billion reais ($178.75 million).

-Brazilian authorities were serving 35 arrest warrants in connection with the probe, which also involves freezing assets of the suspected parties, the statement noted.
+The investigation spans 39 cities in the states of Minas Gerais, Espirito Santo, Sao Paulo and Parana, the statement said.

-Authorities have found evidence suggesting the suspects siphoned 700 million reais ($125.02 million) from the public purse as part of the scheme.
+Brazilian authorities were serving 35 arrest warrants in connection with the probe, which also involves freezing assets of the suspected parties, the prosecutors said.

 ($1 = 5.5993 reais)